Varying-Vagrant-Vagrants/vvv-utilities/CONTRIBUTING.md

 ## Pull Requests

-Pull Requests for VVV utilities can be submitted to this repository.
+Pull Requests for VVV extensions can be submitted to this repository.
 Please consider opening an issue on the [VVV repository](https://github.com/varying-vagrant-vagrants/vvv/) first so that we can discuss goals and approach.
 If you feel more comfortable showing intent with code, then opening a pull request at the same time is more than welcome.

 ## Code Style